While the summer of 2021 was a relatively good season in many regions, lockdowns and restrictions are back or on the horizon in many countries now.

 Check out the ideas below for some inspiration:

-Early check-in with breakfast
+a.
+Early check-in can come with breakfast

+b.
 A romantic dinner can be served in the dining room of an available suite

+c.
 The airport pick-up can be upgraded to a limousine pick-up

+d.
 Which other high-value packages can you come up with?

 Keep in mind, your guests want to leave their humdrum routines behind and treat themselves.
 Help them do it!